ibm-messaging/mq-jms-spring/README.md

 ## Installation and Usage

-If the VERSION file contains "LOCAL" in the version definition, then the gradle build process puts the generated jar into your local directory tree.
-It can then be referenced from the application build.

-Otherwise it can be automatically downloaded from Maven Central.
+The compiled version of this package can be automatically downloaded from Maven Central.
+For local modifications and building it yourself, see [BUILDING.md](./BUILDING.md)

 ### Spring Boot Applications